 Unless the academy has agreed to an absence, reasons other than illness will be counted as unauthorised.
 Parents are under a legal duty to send children to academy regularly and risk prosecution if they fail in this duty.
 Parentally condoned unjustified absence will be classed as truancy.

 Only the academy, within the context of the law, can approve absence.
 The law says:-

 - You must attend school every day.

 - If you are unfortunately ill, your parent/carer should inform the school as soon as possible.

-Leave from academy due to a family holiday should be requested in advance using the Local Education Authority Leave of Absence form.
+Leave from academy due to a family holiday should be requested in advance using the Leave of Absence form.
 This is available from the academy office.
-The form should be returned to the academy before the holiday is due to take place.
+The form should be returned to the academy attendance office before the holiday is due to take place.

 The law expects, in general terms, that families will be able to arrange to take their holidays when schools are closed.
 Where the annual holiday is not possible at those times, under exceptional circumstances the Headteacher may consider giving permission for a child to be absent from the academy for a maximum of five days in any one school year.

 Only in exceptional circumstances may the amount of holiday leave in term time exceed 5 days in any academic year.
 No parent can demand leave of absence for the purpose of holiday as a right.